I'm using ElastiCache for Redis. Why are my Redis client read requests always read from or redirected to the primary node of a shard?

 I'm using Amazon ElastiCache for Redis.
 Why are my Redis client read requests always read from or redirected to the primary node of a shard?

 Any node in a Redis cluster can receive queries from Redis clients.
-When a client sends a read/write query to a replica node, the node analyzes the request to confirm if it is a single key or multi-key operation belonging to the same hash slot of the shard.
-The default behavior of replica nodes in cluster-mode enabled clusters is to redirect all client read/write requests to an authoritative master node of the shard that belongs to the key's hash slot.
-The replica node serves the read request only if that shard belongs to the hash slot and a readonly command was initiated by the client.
+When a client sends a read/write query to a replica node, the node analyzes the request to confirm whether it is a single key or multi-key operation that belongs to the same hash slot of the shard.
+The default behavior of replica nodes in cluster-mode enabled clusters is to redirect all client read/write requests to an authoritative primary node of the shard that belongs to the key's hash slot.
+The replica node serves the read request only if that shard belongs to the hash slot and a readonly command is initiated by the client.
 This means that the replica node processes the request only if readonly is issued by the client before the request.
 Otherwise, the request is redirected to the primary node of the shard that the hash slot belongs to.